planta-sin-maceta/blog/index.md

 ---
-title: ""
+layout: default
+title: "Una planta sin maceta"
 ---

-# Una Planta sin Maceta

 This is going to be my future personal blog.